mtw/CMviz/tasks.md

 - [ ] length selection slider
 - [ ] how to correctly regulate visibility of toolbar
 - [ ] add alignment to clipboard
-- [x] using scales instead of xtovalue functions
 - [ ] knobbed slider
 - [ ] use gradients for rect fill
-- [x] continuous sliders on both sides
 - [ ] add buttons to configure visualization style
 - [ ] add show/hide diminished
 - [ ] turn evalue into exponent so you can work with it linearly